opencog/atomspace-bridge/README.md

-Automapping of SQL DB's
+AtomSpace-SQL DB Bridge
 =======================

-Design goals: Automatically map pre-existing SQL DB's to/from the AtomSpace.
-This is *not* intended for generic save/restore of the AtomSpace itself.
+The bridge connects pre-existing SQL DB's to the AtomSpace, so that data can move between the two, in both directions.
+It is meant to allow the AtomSpace to access foreign, external data, and manipulate it using the AtomSpace software stack.
+This is *not* intended for generic save/restore of AtomSpace contents.
 For that, see the native [atomspace-rocks](https://github.com/opencog/atomspace-rocks) RocksDB [StorageNode](https://wiki.opencog.org/w/StorageNode) and the [atomspace-cog](https://github.com/opencog/atomspace-cog) network StorageNode.

 The following are desired features:
-* Creation of maps from the SQL tables to AtomSpace structures is mostly or fully automated, by importing pre-existing SQL table schemas.
+* Automatic creation of maps from the SQL tables to AtomSpace structures.
+Fully automated, by importing pre-existing SQL table schemas.
+Optionally, this can be overloaded with custom templates.
-* Custom maps can be specified, so as to allow more "natural" [Atomese](https://wiki.opencog.org/w/Atomese) representations.
+* Custom mappings or templates would allow more "natural" [Atomese](https://wiki.opencog.org/w/Atomese) representations.
+  Complex SQL systems tend to have ugly, convoluted table structures with complex primary-key/foreign-key interactions.
+It would be nice to hide this in the AtomSpace mapping, so that we don't import the grunge and cruft of the SQL table designs.
-* Both the read and the update of the SQL tables is provided.
+* The bridge should allow both the read and the update of the contents (rows) in the SQL tables (while maintaining all foreign-key constraints during writing.)

-We're calling this "automapping" but it could also be called a "Foreign Data Interface" (FDI) to the AtomSpace.
-Perhaps the best name would have been `atomspace-bridge`, since its a "data bridge", connecting the SQL and AtomSpace worlds.
+* The bridge loads data incrementally.
+The bridge does not require a bulk import/export, but rather will access individual rows, columns and tables on an as-needed basis.
+This would allow the AtomSpace to work with datasets that are too big to fit in RAM.

 At this time, only Postgres is supported.